SherG/blue-plankton/content/posts/winter.md

 Their delivery radius covers much of southwestern New Hamsphire and parts of southeastern Vermont.
 But, you can also pick up wood yourself at Treehuggers.
 Contact them for details.

 Kiln-dried wood is ready to burn, and catches fire quickly.
-You also don't have to be concerned about bugs potentially being in the wood.
+Another benefit of kiln-dried: there aren't any bugs in the wood.

 That's a plus if you want to stack a good amount inside your home, as I do.
 I stack about 3-4 weeks' worth.
 That cuts down on the number of times I have to haul wood from the barn to my home.